 Sixty years ago Peter Drucker said that “the business enterprise has two – and only two functions: marketing and innovation”.
 Not every CEO fully embraces it like Peter Drucker.
 In fact, innovation leaves many CEOs out in the cold.
-So while many businesses use marketing to create competitive advantage, fewer employ innovative ways to stand out as a differentiator.
+So while many businesses use marketing to create a competitive advantage, fewer employ innovative ways to stand out as a differentiator.

 Companies that ignore innovation are placing themselves at great risk.

-Given how the marketplace has changed the last 10 years or so, companies that can’t innovate won’t survive the long-term.
+Given how the marketplace has changed the last 10 years or so, companies that can’t innovate won’t survive the long term.

 That’s the bad news.
 Here’s the good news: If your company doesn’t embrace innovation, it’s a chance for you to take on a leadership role.

 Spearheading a successful innovation project in your call center can not only show the power of innovation.
 It can also boost the bottom line.